 Sales financed by us under short-term, no-interest option credit programs are recognized at the time the customer takes possession of the product, consistent with the above stated policy.
-Considering the short-term nature of no-interest option programs for terms less than one yea r, sales are recorded at full value and are not discounted.
-Sales financed by us under longer term, no-interest option programs are recorded at their net present value.
-Sales on no-interest option programs under third-party programs typically require us to pay the third-party a fee on each completed sale, which is recorded as a reduction of net sales in the retail segment.
+Sales financed by us under no-interest option programs with terms of greater than one year are recorded at their net present value.
+Sales of products financed through no-interest option programs with terms of one year or less are not discounted.
+Sales financed through third-party no-interest option programs typically require us to pay the third-party a fee on each completed sale, which is recorded as a reduction of net sales in the retail segment.
+Additionally, as part of our agreement with our third-party provider of no-interest option programs, we may receive retrospective commission revenues based on the total dollar value of sales made under our third-party provider.